Stefano Mancuso: Plant intelligence

-Mancuso notes that for a very long time, intelligence was mistakenly considered by many people to be “what distinguishes us from other living beings,” but if we consider intelligence as the ability to solve and overcome problems, we have to recognize that plants possess it, and it is intelligence that allows plants to develop and respond to most of the problems that they encounter throughout their ontogenesis.
+Mancuso notes that for a very long time, intelligence was mistakenly considered by many people to be "what distinguishes us from other living beings," but if we consider intelligence as the ability to solve and overcome problems, we have to recognize that plants possess it, and it is intelligence that allows plants to develop and respond to most of the problems that they encounter throughout their ontogenesis.

 Thus, plants adapt to life in almost all sufficiently lit terrestrial and aquatic environments, encountering both herbivores and predatory insects and animals.
 Although plants do not have a specific organ comparable to the brain, they use the equivalent of the so-called "Diffuse brain" (it.
 "Cervello diffuso").
 Some plants, for example, are capable of secreting substances that attract insects and animals that plants use for their own needs.
 Chemicals synthesized by plants often have a very complex effect on the behavior of animals and insects (an example is the mutually beneficial relationship of myrmecophytes and ants, in particular the phenomenon of the devil's garden in Amazonian forests).

-Mancuso and his colleagues recall that at the end of his life, when Charles Darwin became more interested in plants, in a book called "The Power of Movement in Plants", Darwin wrote:
+Mancuso has also advocated for bacterial intelligence.
+He has controversially argued that plants have consciousness.
+This idea is rejected by the majority of plant scientists as plants do not possess a brain or neurons.

 Professional activities

 In 2010, Mancuso gave a lecture in Oxford on the movement of roots in the soil: how they look for water, nutrients and capture new spaces.
 Mancuso was also an invited speaker at the TED Global conference in the same year.

 In 2012, in the Plantoid project, he took part in the creation of a "bio-inspired" robot that imitated certain natural properties of the roots, and could, for example, explore an area that is difficult to access or contaminated as a result of a nuclear accident or the use of bacteriological weapons.
 The Plantoid project is still developing for the European Commission by consortium of the scientists including Mancuso.

-In 2013, he published the book Plant Intelligence (italian: L’intelligenza delle piante), co-authored with Alessandra Viola.